ThalesGroup/CipherTrust_Application_Protection/pkcs11/JAVA/README.md

     This file demonstrates the following:
     1. Initialization.
     2. Creating a connection and logging in.
-    3. Find a source key on the Data Security Manager.
+    3. Find a source key on the CipherTrust Manager.
-    3. Find a wrapping key on the Data Security Manager.
+    3. Find a wrapping key on the CipherTrust Manager.
     4. Wrap the source key with the wrapping key.
     7. Save the wrapped key value to a binary file.
     8. Clean up.